Spare parts optimisation

-- Number in stock: the maximum amount of the spare that can be held.
-This is also used as the initial number available for this equipment item.
+- Number in stock (Capacity): the maximum amount of the spare that can be held.
+This has also been used as the initial number available for this equipment item.

-- Mobilisation time: Time taken when spare is drawn out of stock and put into use.
+- Mobilization time: Time taken when spare is drawn out of our stock and put into use.

 - Restocking level: The level at which a restocking activity is invoked.